Archive for September 1940

 Wednesday 4 September 1940

 Two major attacks on airfields.
 Serious damage to the Vickers Works at Brooklands.
 Night: Further raid on Liverpool.
 Weather: Fine and warm with haze in the Channel and Straits.
 Occasional rain and strong winds in the north.
-Main Activity: On September 1st the Luftwaffe Operations Staff IA had issued an order to the Luftflotten covering […]
+Enemy Action by Day By 4 September 1940, the Luftwaffe’s focus was beginning to evolve.
+While airfields remained […]

 Read more